 Is establishing a Tmall store within your crosshairs?
 There’s no question that it’s worth it because it certainly is.
 In this article, we’re going to talk about how to open and operate a Tmall store.

 Overview of China’s E-Commerce Market

-China, in recent years, has quickly become one of the world’s largest e-commerce industries, so large that it has easily become a major driver in the country’s retail economy.
-The significant growth started way back in 2014 at 12.4% and grew to 36.6% in 2019.
+China, in recent years, has quickly become the world’s largest e-commerce market, so large that it has easily become a major driver in the country’s retail economy.
+The significant growth started way back in 2014 at 12.4% and grew to almost 50% in 2023.